bitcoin-dev-project/battle-of-galen-erso/README.md

 > [!TIP]
 > **There are several options to carefully choose when setting up Warnet!**
 > - You only need to install minikube or docker desktop's kubernetes if you plan to run the scrimmage network locally for experimentation and development.
-> - Accessing the remote 100-node signet battlefield does not require a local kubenetes distribution, but will still require installation of `kubectl`.
+> - Accessing the remote 100-node signet battlefield does not require a local kubenetes distribution, but will still require installation of `kubectl` and `helm`.
+> - The `warnet setup` wizard will install these dependencies for you.

 #### One Warnet is installed, execute `warnet setup`